Pratik-Wagley/FinancialTracker/README.md

-# Project Title
+# Financial Tracker

 ## Description of the Project

 This financial tracker app is created to add deposits, and payments into a csv file.
-It also stores all of the transaction history and lets you view history by date, or vendor.
+It also stores all of the transaction histories and lets you view history by date, or vendor.

 ![Class Diagram](path/to/your/class_diagram.png)